cuthbertLab/music21/music21/doc/html/_sources/overviewStreams.txt

 >>> len(sOut) == len(s)
 True

 Similarly, the :attr:`~music21.stream.Stream.pitches` property returns all Pitch objects.
-Pitch objects, however, are not subclasses of :class:`~music21.base.Music21Object`; they do not have Duration objects or offsets, and are thus are returned in a Python list.
+Pitch objects, however, are not subclasses of :class:`~music21.base.Music21Object`; they do not have Duration objects or offsets, and are thus returned in a Python list.

 >>> listOut = s.pitches
 >>> len(listOut)